vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

 <!-- https://github.com/vmware-tanzu-private/tkg-docs/tree/main/tkg-docs.vmware.com/vsphere -->
 # Prepare to Deploy Management Clusters to vSphere

-This topic explains how to prepare your enviroment before you deploy a management or stand-alone cluster on vSphere.
+This topic explains how to prepare your environment before you deploy a management or stand-alone cluster on vSphere.

 Before you can use the Tanzu CLI or the Tanzu Community Edition Installer to deploy a management or workload cluster, you must prepare your vSphere environment.
 You must:
    - Download and import the OVF image and covert it to a template.